-Master of marketing in Australia is a one- to two-year program available as a standalone master's degree or as a specialty for master's degrees in commerce, management, or business administration.
+Master of Marketing in Australia is a one- to two-year program available as a standalone master's degree or as a speciality for master's degrees in commerce, management, or business administration.

-This degree is offered by a number of Australia's leading institutions.
+This degree is offered by several of Australia's leading institutions.
 In Australia, the total cost of finishing a master's degree in marketing can range from A$ 45k to A$ 100k.

 The average annual income of marketing managers in Australia is A$ 54000.
-Marketing manager, sales analyst, product designer, advertisement, and other positions are common among program alumni.
+Marketing manager, sales analyst, product designer, advertisement, and other positions are shared among program alumni.

-- Several top universities of Australia like Monash University, University of Melbourne, University of New South Wales offer this program.
+- Several universities in Australia offer this program, like Monash University, the University of Melbourne, and the University of New South Wales.

-- Some universities also allow credit carryover for master of marketing thus reducing the cost and time for completing the course.
+- Some universities also allow credit carryover for a master of marketing, thus reducing the cost and time for completing the course.

-- Australian universities are highly revered all over the world and the degree offered is also internationally recognized.
+- Australian universities are highly revered worldwide, and the degree offered is internationally recognized.

 - Plenty of opportunities for internships, exchanges, and visits with alumni and business leaders